 Sarenac et al (2016) Single-cell analysis reveals IGF-1 potentiation of inhibition of the TGF-β/Smad pathway of fibrosis in humankeratocytes in vitro Scientific Reports 6 34373 PMID: 27687492

 Do you know of a great paper that uses SAHA from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area